Womens Center Expansion and Renovation

 Advocate Condell Medical Center was a 70-year old institution looking to change its image from a “rural hospital” to that of a regional medical center.
 After a year of master planning, it was determined the best location for the expansion was directly on top of the existing entryway.
 It houses:

-Another major challenge was the hospital’s request to match the new addition to the existing floor-to-floor heights from the 1956 bed tower and 1980 addition.
-The 1956 building used through-wall air conditioning units that did not require overhead ductwork, resulting in very restrictive floor-to-floor heights between 11 and 12 feet.
-Since the 1980 addition represented the majority of the existing useable square footage, the hospital decided that building ramps between it and the new addition was not an option.
+the addition to the existing floor-to-floor heights from the 1956 bed tower 1980 addition.
+The 1956 building used through-wall air conditioning units that did not require overhead ductwork, resulting in very restrictive floor-to-floor heights between 11 12 feet.
+Since the 1980 addition represented the majority of the existing useable square footage, the decided that building ramps between it the addition was not an option.
 The solution was to put the ducts on the outside in mechanical buttresses.
-The result was more duct shafts with smaller ducts penetrating the building from the outside.
-The ceiling space in the center of the building was then available for other systems.
-Elevator shafts, linen and trash chutes were also moved to the perimeter to allow maximum flexibility for the floor area.
+The result was more duct shafts smaller ducts penetrating the building from the outside.
+The ceiling space in the of the building was then available other systems.
+Elevator shafts, linen trash chutes were also moved to the perimeter to allow maximum flexibility the floor area.
 The newly designed exterior of the building presented the solution to a complex problem.
 This technical solution became one of the strong aesthetic features of the building.

-The project included a new central utility plant with 1,800-tons of chiller and 600 BHP of boiler capacity.
+The project included a new central utility plant 1,800-tons of chiller 600 BHP of boiler capacity.
 Two 1,000 kW emergency generators provide back-up power.
-A new 1,500 gpm fire pump serves the entire facility.
+A 1,500 GPM fire pump serves the entire .

-Other design features include a double-ended electrical service entrance for redundancy and emergency power generation with life safety, critical, and equipment branches back feeding to two emergency generators; a large-scale security and video system; proximity-based based access control; duress systems; and additional lock-down alarms in the ED.
+Other design features include a double-ended electrical service entrance redundancy emergency power generation life safety, critical, equipment branches back feeding to two emergency generators; a large-scale security video system; proximity-based based access control; duress systems; additional lock-down alarms in the ED.

 2004 Consulting Specifying Engineer ARC Merit Award